Digital Forensics Investigation

 1. Start the Tunneling Client

 Section titled “1.
-Start the Tunneling Client”In a separate terminal, run sec-gemini-byot pointing to your local logs server:
+Start the Tunneling Client”In a separate terminal, run the BYOT client pointing to your local logs server:

 Section titled “2.
 Run your Python SDK Script”Use the SDK to create a session, activate the byot tool tunnel, and prompt the agent in dfir mode: